StemTBioinf/UNIXWorkshop/index.md

 ## Additional info: SFTP - Getting data into and out of the secure area

+Data can only be put in or copied out using the inbox/outbox system which has been put in place as a security feature.

-Fo this you will need to open and Terminal if you are on a Mac (Applications > Utilities > Terminal) and if you are on Windows 10 use WinSCP.
+For this you will need to open and Terminal if you are on a Mac (Applications > Utilities > Terminal) and if you are on Windows 10 use WinSCP.

 For terminal users the command you need to connect is: